OmniLayer/spec/README.md

 which causes the crowdsale to be closed permanently.

-A MSC address may have only one crowdsale active per ecosystem at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
+An address may have only one crowdsale active at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
 See [Participating in a crowdsale](#participating-in-a-crowdsale) below.

+Note: An address cannot create a new crowdsale while that address has *any* active offer that accepts Bitcoins.
+Currently, this includes an active [Sell Mastercoins for Bitcoins](#sell-mastercoins-for-bitcoins) offer (one that has not been canceled or fully accepted and full payment received).

 Tokens credited to each crowdsale participant are immediately added to the available balance belonging to the participant's address and can be spent or otherwise used by that address.
 Funds raised are added to the available balance belonging to the crowdsale owner's address as soon as they are received and can be spent or otherwise used by that address.